 Pricing strategies should also be tied to company objectives.
 The following are common business goals and the effect on pricing:

-• Serve Different Market Segments: "One size fits all" prices can turn away customers at both ends of the demographic scale.
-For example, if a company sells a maintenance service, a standard monthly fee of $95 may be too high for small customers and too low for customers who want additional services and faster response times.
-Fixed prices may not be appropriate for every customer; if that is the case, building price tiers could make sense.
+- Serve Different Market Segments: "One size fits all" prices can turn away customers at both ends of the demographic spectrum.
+For example, if a company sells a maintenance service, a standard monthly fee of $95 might be too high for small customers and too low for those seeking extra services and quicker responses.
+Fixed prices may not suit every customer; in this case, creating price tiers could be beneficial.

-• Serve Different Market Verticals: A company that sells individual products to retail customers may decide to sell products to government agencies interested in bulk purchases.
-Different pricing strategies are necessary to take into account volume sales, delivery costs, and other factors unique to servicing government clients.
+- Serve Different Market Verticals: A company that sells individual products to retail customers may decide to sell products to government agencies interested in bulk purchases.
+Different pricing strategies are necessary to account for volume sales, delivery costs, and other factors unique to servicing government clients.

-• Generate New Customers: Flat fee pricing often generates additional customers, especially if a flat fee is perceived as cheaper than a la carte purchases.
+- Generate New Customers: Flat fee pricing often generates additional customers, especially if a flat fee is perceived as cheaper than a la carte purchases.
 Subscription and time-based purchase agreements are common ways of generating new customers.
-Typically, a company will create pricing strategies to generate new customers at a low profit margin, and then seek to provide additional services for additional fees.
+Typically, a company creates pricing strategies to attract new customers at a low profit margin and then seeks to provide additional services for an additional fee.

-• Minimize Credit Sales: Retail sales are based on cash (or credit card) payments on an up-front basis.
-Service businesses typically bill after some portion of those services have been provided, which requires the company to in effect extend credit.
-Some businesses develop service plans that include up-front deposits or that require up-front payments.
-For example, most cable companies charge for services ahead of service delivery; the bill delivered on September 15, for instance, may cover the time period running from Oct.
-1 to October 31.
+- Minimize Credit Sales: Retail sales are based on cash (or credit card) payments on an up-front basis.
+Service businesses typically bill after some portion of those services have been provided, which requires the company to, in effect, extend credit.
+Some businesses develop service plans that include upfront deposits or require upfront payments.
+For example, most cable companies charge for services in advance of service delivery; the bill delivered on September 15, for instance, may cover the time period from October 1 to October 31.

-• Minimize Barriers to Purchase: Time-based pricing can make an initial purchase more attractive.
-Variable pricing is most often used for products purchased from television direct marketers: "Three easy payments of $29.95 each!"
-Variable pricing can make an initial purchase more attractive as well: a company could offer a service for a reduced rate for the first three months, with subsequent months charged at a higher rate.
-The goal in that case is to give a customer incentive to try a service because the price is low, at least in the short term.
+- Minimize Barriers to Purchase: Time-based pricing can make an initial purchase more appealing.
+Variable pricing is often used for products bought from television direct marketers: "Three easy payments of $29.95 each!"
+Variable pricing can also make an initial purchase more attractive; for example, a company might offer a service at a discounted rate for the first three months, with higher charges afterward.
+The aim is to encourage customers to try a service by offering a lower price initially, at least for the short term.